-Specialists can arrange overnight stays and multi-day trips, and the journey takes around 12 hours from Marrakech and eight from Fez.
+Specialists can arrange overnight stays and multi-day trips, and the journey takes around 12 hours from Marrakech and eight from Fes.
 The long drive is a worthy experience in itself—en route you'll pass crumbling citadels, mud-built Berber villages, lush valleys, and palm groves.

-When you arrive, you can expect a Nomad-style tent, with a proper bed and plenty of blankets for the chilly nights, and a nice bathroom with piping-hot water thanks to solar paneling.
+When you arrive, you can expect a nomad-style tent, with a proper bed and plenty of blankets for the chilly nights, and a nice bathroom with piping-hot water thanks to solar paneling.
 Gourmet breakfasts with eggs and fresh fruit fuel days spent hiking, sand-boarding, and camel riding, before a delicious, home-cooked dinner as the setting sun paints the sky and the Milky Way begins to appear.

 Luxuriate in a Hammam